ropg/zhot/README.md

 &nbsp;

 (I use `zhot -b` on my Mac to create cookie files and then create screenshots using these cookies on a server that has no display.)

+&nbsp;

+### Screenshots of tweets

+Getting a screenshot of a single tweet can be tricky, esp. if that tweet is a reply to another.
+Fortunately, I also wrote **[tweetzhot](https://github.com/ropg/tweetzhot)**, which uses zhot underneath but presents its own easy-to-use interface.
+Check it out...